keboola/connection-docs/templates/interactive-keboola-sheets/interactive-keboola-sheets.md

 {: .image-popup}
 ![New Template](/templates/interactive-keboola-sheets/int-keb-sheets.png)

-You’ll be asked to write a name for the template instance you are about to create.
+You will be asked to write a name for the template instance you are about to create.
 You can use the template as many times as you want and still keep everything organized.

 {: .image-popup}